isathar/Blender_UDK_FBX_Tools/README.md

 *Displaying Normals on Meshes:*
 - Normals can be applied to the mesh in Vertex Mode, but not in Poly Mode.
 Both modes support displaying normals as 3D lines.
 - The mesh's displayed normals will reset every time you enter Blender's Edit Mode, and can be reset by clicking _Apply to Mesh_ again.
+- If you're using Mont29's Blender build with custom split normals:
+  - checking *Split Normals Modifier* under Mesh Data will allow normals to be applied in both editor modes.

 *Export Time:*